Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents enjoy excellent transport accessibility, with an average distance of 127 meters to the nearest stop.
-Service frequency is high, averaging 81 trips per day across all routes, which translates to approximately 18 weekly trips per individual stop.
+The service frequency averages 81 trips per day across all routes, translating to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport